symbiote/silverstripe-sesmail/README.md

 ```

 If your SES account is configured with a single 'from' address having being
 verified, you can set an 'always from' email address which will always be the
 'From:' header, with the 'reply-to:' header set based on the calling code's
 'From' variable.
 Just add

 ```
-Injector:
-  Mailer:
+SilverStripe\Core\Injector\Injector:
+  SilverStripe\Control\Email\Mailer:
     properties:
       alwaysFrom: my@address.com
 ```

 Emails will be sent through the QueuedJobs module if it is installed.
+You can
-You can set the following configuration to bypass this behaviour even if QueuedJobs is installed
+set the following configuration to bypass this behaviour even if QueuedJobs is
+installed:

 ```
-Injector:
-  Mailer:
-    properties:
-      useQueuedJobs: false
+SilverStripe\Core\Injector\Injector:
+  SilverStripe\Control\Email\Mailer:
+    calls:
+      - [ setUseQueuedJobs, [ false ] ]
 ```